 You must be 59 years and above and be approved by a Canada Service Center near you

 Your eligibility for the CPP benefits begins in the first month of your 65th birthday.
 Contributors can wait until their 65th birthday to receive their full benefits or opt to receive them earlier on their 60th birthday.

 However, that would mean that your benefits will be slightly reduced.
 Contributors can also choose to delay their benefits until their 70th year, as this can grant an automatic increase in their benefits.

-The amount paid to you on retirement is usually based on three significant criteria, which are your average income throughout your period of working, your contributions to the CPP and the age you decide to start receiving the retirement pension.
+The CPP amount paid to you on retirement is usually based on three significant criteria, which is your average income throughout your period of working, your contributions to the CPP Payments and the age you decide to start receiving the retirement pension.

-You can start receiving your retirement funds from at 60, however, the standard age is 65years and to increase your monthly amount.
+You can start receiving your CPP Payments from 60, however, the standard age is 65 years and to increase your monthly amount.

-Remember, it is important to apply for the pension as the payments are not automatic!
+Remember, it is important to apply for the CPP pension as the payments are not automatic!

 Pension sharing requires that you and your spouse or common-law partner live together and it is cancelled when there is a voluntary separation between you two.
 The portion of your pension that qualifies for sharing is based on the period of time you’ve lived together during your joint contributory period.
 Pension sharing has you and your partner to save on tax, as CPP retirement pension is a taxable income.